wazo-pbx/xivo-blog/content/articles/extending-wazo-with-plugind.md

 # Plugin distribution

 Plugin distribution is still in progress.
 Only plugins in a git repository accessible to wazo-plugind are installable at the moment.
 The plugin menu in the administration UI is a list of known available plugins.
 More ways to install will become available soon.
-One being a the market that will allow wazo-plugind to install a plugin without having to build it first.
+One of them will be the market that will allow wazo-plugind to install a plugin without having to build it first.

 # What's next?